miferg/coiannot/README.md

 # coiannot

 Assign taxonomy to cox1 sequences using blast searches and empirically defined thresholds.
-Used in `https://github.com/miferg/coiner`
+Recommended use after `https://github.com/miferg/coiner`

 After passing e-value and query coverage filters, for each rank, the identity percentage of blast alignment will define up to which rank annotation will be inherited from the subject sequence.